 - Parent-Child Relationship Issues

 Kirsten received her Bachelor of Science in Psychology at NC State University and her Master of Science in Marriage and Family Therapy/Counseling at Capella University.
-She is a licensed Marriage and Family Therapy Associate under the supervision of Michael Gisser, LMFT and AAMFT Approved Supervisor.

 In her free time, Kirsten enjoys spending time with family and friends and her badly behaved dog, Harper.
 She is happiest when she is outside and loves to camp and find new adventures in the mountains.
 She also enjoys a good cup of coffee and trying out new recipes in the kitchen.